remote-no-code/FPGA-IP-DEVELOPMENT/README.md

 Simulation-level validation was completed.
 FPGA hardware validation will be performed once the board is available.

----
+***

+## Task-3: Multi-Register GPIO IP with Software Control

+In Task-3, the simple GPIO IP from Task-2 was extended into a **realistic, production-style GPIO peripheral** with multiple registers and full software control.

+- A **multi-register GPIO IP** was designed with a clear register map:
+  - `GPIO_DATA` for output data
+  - `GPIO_DIR` for per-pin direction control
+  - `GPIO_READ` for pin state readback
+- Proper **address offset decoding** was implemented inside the IP
+- Direction control logic was added to distinguish input vs output behavior
+- The enhanced GPIO IP was **integrated into the RISC-V SoC**
+- Firmware was written to:
+  - Configure GPIO direction
+  - Write output values
+  - Read back GPIO state
+- End-to-end validation was completed:
+  - **Simulation validation** using Icarus Verilog
+  - **FPGA hardware validation** using the VSDSquadron board
+- GPIO outputs were successfully driven to **physical LEDs**, confirming correct software-to-hardware operation

+This task strengthened understanding of **memory-mapped I/O**, **register-level peripheral design**, and **full-stack SoC validation** from C software to FPGA hardware.

+***

 ## Status

 - ✅ RISC-V toolchain verified
 - ✅ Simulator-based execution validated
 - ✅ VSDFPGA firmware build working
 - ✅ Memory-mapped GPIO IP integrated

-## Task-3: Multi-Register GPIO IP with Software Control

-In Task-3, the simple GPIO IP from Task-2 was extended into a **realistic, production-style GPIO peripheral** with multiple registers and full software control.

-* A **multi-register GPIO IP** was designed with a clear register map:

-  * `GPIO_DATA` for output data
-  * `GPIO_DIR` for per-pin direction control
-  * `GPIO_READ` for pin state readback
-* Proper **address offset decoding** was implemented inside the IP
-* Direction control logic was added to distinguish input vs output behavior
-* The enhanced GPIO IP was **integrated into the RISC-V SoC**
-* Firmware was written to:

-  * Configure GPIO direction
-  * Write output values
-  * Read back GPIO state
-* End-to-end validation was completed:

-  * **Simulation validation** using Icarus Verilog
-  * **FPGA hardware validation** using the VSDSquadron board
-* GPIO outputs were successfully driven to **physical LEDs**, confirming correct software-to-hardware operation

-This task strengthened understanding of **memory-mapped I/O**, **register-level peripheral design**, and **full-stack SoC validation** from C software to FPGA hardware.

----
+- ✅ Multi-register GPIO IP validated in simulation and hardware

+***

 ## Notes